Prince Makonnen

 Prince Makonnen Haile Selassie, Duke of Harar (baptismal name: Araya Yohannes; 16 October 1924 – 13 May 1957) was the second son, and second-youngest child, of Emperor Haile Selassie of Ethiopia and Empress Menen Asfaw.
 He was made Mesfin (or Duke) of Harar upon the coronation of his parents in 1930.

 Prince Makonnen's family

 Prince Makonnen was married to Sara Gizaw, who also became a Princess and the Duchess of Harar.
-Together they had five sons, all of whom are entitled to the style of Imperial Highness:
+Together they had six sons, all of whom are entitled to the style of Imperial Highness: